-Something we have been doing for the past several weeks is putting the audio of the most current sermon on the website.
+Something we have been doing for the past several weeks is putting the audio of some of the most current sermons on the website.
 This is to accommodate those who travel or who unfortunately are unable to attend worship.
 We will also soon be sharing links on our Facebook page to the sermons.
 Going forward, we will be doing more with our site as a way to connect the absent member, or allow the curious visitor to see what we are about at St. Paul’s.
 Please visit the sermon tab and check it out!
 We are committed to making improvements over the next year to make our website a great place for information as well as a location that the community can explore.
 The goal is to be a window into our congregation.
 Any feedback or ideas about ways for improvement, please submit to Pastor Heaton.

 St. Paul's Lutheran Church